 In 1999, the University of Newcastle offered a Bachelor of Aboriginal Studies (Wollotuka now also offers a major in Aboriginal Studies in the Bachelor of Arts and Bachelor of Social Science).

-As well as teaching and curriculum development roles, Wollotuka provided ongoing support services to all Aboriginal and Torres Strait Islander students studying at the University of Newcastle.
-In 1993 the University adopted the Aboriginal and Torres Strait Islander Special Entry Policy which addressed selection procedures for entry of Aboriginal or Torres Strait Islander people to the University.
+As well as teaching and curriculum development roles, Wollotuka provides ongoing support services to all Aboriginal and Torres Strait Islander students studying at the University of Newcastle.
+In 1993, the University adopted the Aboriginal and Torres Strait Islander Special Entry Policy which addressed selection procedures for entry of Aboriginal or Torres Strait Islander people to the University.

 Expanding into research